A bilinear proof of decoupling for the cubic moment curve: Introduction

 The methods of efficient congruencing and decoupling use different languages: One uses the language of number theory, while the other uses purely harmonic analysis.
 It is a very natural and interesting question to ask whether understanding one method better could enhance our understanding of the other method.
-This is the goal of the current paper: We will provide a new proof of the decoupling inequality \eqref{mainresult} by using a method that is inspired by the method of efficient congruencing.
+The relation between decoupling for the parabola and efficient congruencing was studied by the second author in \cite{Li18}.
+The goal of this paper is to study the relation between these two methods in the case of the cubic moment curve.
+In particular, we provide a new proof of the decoupling inequality \eqref{mainresult} by using a method that is inspired by the method of efficient congruencing.
 Unfortunately, the new argument does not fully recover the slightly stronger decoupling inequality \eqref{decoupling_l_2}.
 This will be explained later in Remark \ref{remark_2_20190607} in Section \ref{20190607sub4.1}.
 One significant difference between the proof here and the proof in \cite{BDG16} is that the lower dimensional input for our proof comes from a sharp ``small ball" $\ell^{4}L^{4}$ decoupling for the parabola rather than a sharp $\ell^2 L^6$ decoupling for the parabola as in \cite{BDG16}.

 The authors benefited very much from the note \cite{HB15} written by Heath-Brown.
 In the note, Heath-Brown simplified Wooley's efficient congruencing in $\R^3$.
 In the current paper, we follow the structure of \cite{HB15}.
 We will also point out (in Section \ref{properties}) the one-to-one correspondence between main lemmas that are used in \cite{HB15} and those used in the current paper. \\